farmera/sare_grant/introduction.md

 in Louisiana, both from an economic and an environmental perspective.
 Our study sought to address this need by exploring new and untested methods of remote sensing in sugarcane.

+In times of stagnant sugar prices, increased production efficiency is crucial to ensure the future vitality of Louisiana's sugar industry.
+Our solution considers the advantages of using low-cost aerial NDVI as part of an overall N management scheme specific to sugarcane production in Louisiana.

 #### The Value of Vegetation Indices
 The Normative Difference Vegetation Index (NDVI) is a form of hyper-spectral imaging that collects and processes information across specific wavelengths of the electromagnetic spectrum.
 In agriculture, the goal of NDVI imaging is to